 - Protect your dog from the cold.
 Prolonged exposure to the elements can lead to frostbite or hypothermia.
 Don’t assume that because your dog has a coat of fur, he won’t get cold.
 Short-haired breeds may benefit from an extra layer, like the Ruffwear Powderhound, on really cold days.
 The top half is insulated, while the bottom is technical stretch fabric for a nice range of motion.
 The Powderhound also has sleeves instead of straps so the coat stays on really well.

 - Protect your pup’s feet.
 If your dog will wear them, boots are really nice for protecting your dog’s feet from the cold and the icy patches you’re bound to encounter.
 We love these Ruffwear Polar Trex boots, and they stay on pretty well, but we have lots a few over the years, especially in deep snow.
-If I know we’re going to be out in the deep snow, we rely on Musher’s Secret, a wax-based ointment made in Canada that protects our dogs from ice build-up and snow-balling.
-It also works great protecting the dogs’ paws from salt on the roads.
+If I know we’re going to be out in the deep snow (and not salt and ice), we rely on Musher’s Secret, a wax-based ointment made in Canada that protects paws from ice build-up and snow-balling.
+It also works great protecting our dogs’ paws from salt on the roads.

 - Try a running leash.
 If you’re using poles, or just don’t want to deal with holding a leash in your mittened hands, try a hands-free leash that wraps securely around your waste.
 The EzyDog Runner Leash is 7 feet long and made with built-in shock absorbers, perfect for active pups and their companions.